 You also need 3 doses between 6 and 16 weeks of age.
 Puppies need a booster 1 year after you complete the initial series.
 You’ll also need a booster every 3 years.
 This virus can spread via coughs and sneezes.

-Do Dogs Need to be Vaccinated Every Year?
+Do Puppies Need to be Vaccinated Every Year?

-However, there’s also no evidence that annual booster vaccination isn’t beneficial to the majority of pet dogs.
+There’s no evidence that annual booster shots aren’t beneficial to the majority of adult dogs.
 In fact, abstaining from some boosters can put your dog at risk.
 If you want to make sure boosters are necessary for your dog, you need to do a series of blood tests such as a titer test to study your dog’s immune system and measure the number of antibodies in your dog.

 These tests are usually more expensive and revaccination is more of a suitable choice.
-The tests also may be stressful for your dog.
+Tests like the titer test may be stressful for your dog.
 Government regulatory bodies and organizations like the American Animal Hospital Association have strict guidelines for shots.

 At What Age Do You Stop Vaccinating Your Dog?

-Dogs older than seven years of age are classified as senior pets.
-Senior dogs are in the stage of life where the aging process is starting to affect every organ system.
+Canies older than seven years of age are classified as senior pets.
+Senior canines are in the stage of life where the aging process is starting to affect every organ on their immune system.
 Some organs wear out faster and slow down over time so it’s important that you keep track of your dog’s condition.

 Keep your vaccinations current.
-Consult with your veterinarian to determine the proper vaccine schedule that is appropriate for your senior dog’s lifestyle.
-Commonly, senior dogs will get most vaccinations every three years.
+Consult me to determine the proper vaccine schedule that is appropriate for your senior dog’s lifestyle.
+Commonly, adult dogs will get most shots every three years.

-Some vaccines have a shorter duration of immunity.
+Some shots have a shorter duration of immunity.
 Some examples are leptospirosis, Lyme disease, and kennel cough.
-Your dog may receive vaccines for these diseases more often, usually every six to twelve months.
+Your dog may receive a vaccination for these diseases more often, usually every six to twelve months.

 What Happens if Your Dog is Not Vaccinated?

-Your dog may have a higher chance of getting diseases that can be fatal to your dog if left untreated.
-There are a number of studies that show vaccines are effective at protecting dogs that are purposefully exposed to diseases in a controlled situation.
+Your dog may have a higher chance of getting diseases that can be fatal if left untreated.
+There are a number of studies that show vaccinations are effective at protecting grown dogs that are purposefully exposed to diseases in a controlled situation.

 The wider the community your dog is in, the higher the risk of your pet getting exposed to unwanted sickness.
-A study in Poland in 2002 shows that vaccinated dogs have a lower chance of getting Distemper compared to unvaccinated dogs.
-66% of the infected dogs have never been vaccinated while 22% of the infected dogs were vaccinated at some point.
+A study in Poland in 2002 shows that immunized canines have a lower chance of getting Distemper compared to unvaccinated pups.
+66% of the infected dogs have never been immunized while 22% of the infected dogs were immunized at some point.

-Nowadays, the government requires certain vaccinations for your dogs.
-One example of this is rabies.
-Rabies is not only harmful to your pets but also for humans.
-This is why most places around the world require pets to have rabies vaccines to reduce the risk of rabies infection on humans.
+Nowadays, the government requires certain shots for most dogs.
+One example of this is rabies, as it is not only harmful to your pets yet also to humans.

-Vaccines for your dog increases its protection against harmful disease and reduces the risks of contracting one.
-It’s important for you to talk with your veterinarian and discuss what vaccines are needed for your dog’s health and lifestyle.
+Vaccines for your puppy increase its protection against harmful diseases and reduce the risks of contracting one.
+It’s important for you to talk with me and discuss what shots are needed for your dog’s health and lifestyle.